Armelline/gs-tauri/README.md

 Make sure they're named:

     installer-header.bmp
     installer-sidebar.bmp
     installer.ico

 You can use different names if you want, but you'll need to remember to change the names in the edits to ```tauri.conf.json``` we're going to make in a moment.

+## Full Build with Installer

+It’s time to build a proper version of your game, Windows installer and all!

+Here's where things get a little tricky.
+As mentioned, this repo specifically bundles the resources for your game in the .exe file.
+If you want to have them in a separate ```resources``` folder in your install directory, you can skip ahead to 3 below.

+If you want to bundle the resources in the .exe, the ```resources``` folder needs to be places in the ```src``` directory.
+However, this will break ```dev``` mode.
+As far as I can tell, you can only bundle the ```resources``` folder if it's in ```src```, but you can only test in ```dev``` mode if it's in ```src-tauri```.
+This means you have to juggle things around a bit when you're finished testing and want to generate your installer.

+**1. More ```tauri.conf.json``` edits.**

+You need to remove the section of ```tauri.conf.json``` that tells Tauri to bundle the resources separately.
+Find this part of the ```tauri.conf.json``` file and **remove it entirely**.
+There is no way to comment out a section of the ```tauri.conf.json``` file so you'll need to remove it and then save the file.
+If you want to use ```dev``` to test more, you'll have to add it back in.
+I recommend making a backup of your ```tauri.conf.json``` file before removing it so you can more easily add it back if needed.

+Delete this section near the bottom of the file:

+      "resources": [
+        "resources/**"
+      ],

+I also recommend you *delete the ```target``` folder that was created in your ```src-tauri``` folder any time you switch between ```dev``` and ```build``` as Tauri caches some files that can lead to misleading tests.

+Once you've done that, head back to your Git Bash window (or open a new one using the method explained above, if you closed the last one - just remember you need have navigated to the ```gs-tauri``` folder).

+Run this command:

+    npm run tauri build

+You’ll get a bunch of compiling messages again.
+This whole process will take a lot longer than last time as it’s generating installers too, but shouldn’t be more than a few minutes even with a large game.

+It will generate two types of installers - MSI and NSIS.
+Both work fine in Windows, but Steam much prefer an NSIS installer, so that’s the one we’re going to assume you want.
+Both will be generated either way, though!

+When the compiling is complete, you’ll find your installers in this directory:

+    gs-tauri/src-tauri/target/release/bundle/

+For me, that means I want this file:

+    C:\gs-tauri\src-tauri\target\release\bundle\nsis\Your-Game-Name_1.0.0_x64-setup.nsis

+Run it to install your game!

+That’s it, you have now successfully converted your game from an HTML5 project to a Windows application!

+## Set-up in the GameSalad project

+You'll want to add two buttons to your game.
+A “Quit” button and a button toggle between Fullscreen and Windowed mode.
+You don't need to use either if you don't want to - but you'd probably not be reading this tutorial if you don't.

+Since you have a GameSalad game ready to publish, I’m going to assume you don’t need walking through adding a button in GameSalad with any detail.

+Add an actor to serve as your Quit button and add the following code (adapting as necessary for your game - the only vital part is the Tweet Sheet behaviour gets triggered when the quit button is pressed).

+Add a Tweet Sheet behaviour with the text ```EndGame``` in the “Message” section.
+Although there's no reason to change it, this text can be anything you want.
+It *is* case sensitive.
+If you do change it, you'll need to change it in the ```delegate.js``` file too.

+For the button to toggle between Fullscreen and Windowed, it’s the exact same process as the Quit button, except we use a slightly different message in the TweetSheet behaviour.

+Add a Tweet Sheet behaviour with the text “WindowChange” in the “Message” section.
+Again it can be anything (except whatever you used for the quit button) as long as you’re consistent in later steps.

+Don't forget you can also just look at the way the buttons are set up in the [sample project](https://github.com/Armelline/SampleGamesaladProjects/blob/main/TauriButtons.zip).

+## Final Words

+That's it!
+You should now have a Windows game with branded installer, quit button, window mode toggle button and bundled resources.

+Be warned that Tauri is super sensitive and even the slightest thing can throw up errors.
+If you don't follow the tutorial precisely you'll probably end up pulling your hair out and asking ChatGPT what errors mean.
+The most likley one you'll encounter will be:

+* Errors relating to missing or additional commas in ```tauri.conf.json```.
+Check the quoted line and make the change required.
+If you're stuck, chuck your ```tauri.conf.json``` into ChatGPT and ask it what you did wrong.
+Be sure to specify you're looking for syntax errors, though, as ChatGPT will just make up new sections it might want you to add.
+* A black screen when you run ```npm run tauri dev``` - you probably forgot to revert the "Full Build with Installer" section above.
+Delete the ```target``` folder, revert the ```tauri.conf.json``` deletion and try again.
+* Missing icons or invalid file formats for the installer images.
+Make sure they're in the ```gs-tauri/src-tauri/icons/``` folder and in the right format.

+I hope you have great success releasing your game for Windows!
+At some point I'll update this guide for Linux too, but the only thing that will really change is the file paths and OS.
+The actual code will all be exactly the same, with the possible exception of the installer images section of the ```tauri.conf.json``` which might need replacing.